liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/01-using-portal-roles-in-a-portlet.markdown

 By default, Liferay doesn't use the `isUserInRole()` method in any built-in portlets.
 Liferay uses its own permission system directly to achieve more fine-grained security.
-We recommend using Liferay's permission system, because it offers a much more robust way of tailoring your application's permissions.
+If you don't intend on deploying your portlets to other portal servers, we recommend using Liferay's permission system, because it offers a much more robust way of tailoring your application's permissions.

 ## Related Topics